 Más ventas y beneficios.
 Mehr Umsatz und Gewinn.
 Plures venditiones et expletia.
 Yes, in any language “more sales and profits” are the magic elixirs for a business.
 However, one of the most overlooked and misunderstood benchmarks for business success is the Lifetime Value (LTV) of a Customer.

-In the May 13th blog article I provided a number of ways to help business owners improve their revenue and profit projections with minimal additional cash outlay.
+In a May 2014 blog article I provided a number of ways to help business owners improve their revenue and profit projections with minimal additional cash outlay.
 In this article, we will focus on the importance of retaining profitable customers for life.

 Who wants customers for life?